 Ways to Break the Pipeline

-- Some but not all properties are to be precomped, but others must stay in the master comp?
-With precomping it’s all-or-nothing, leaving you to rearrange properties manually.
+Some but not all properties are to be precomped, but others must stay in the master comp: With precomping it’s all or nothing, leaving you to rearrange properties individually.

-- Changed your mind?
-Restoring precomped layers to the master composition is a manual (and thus error-prone) process, due to the difficulty of maintaining proper dependencies between the two (for example, if the nested comp has also been scaled, rotated, and retimed).
+- Un-nesting: Changed your mind?
+Restoring precomped layers to a parent composition is a manual (and thus error-prone) process, due to the difficulty of maintaining proper dependencies between the two (for example, if the nested comp has also been scaled, rotated, and retimed).

-- Do the layers being precomped include blending modes or 3D layers, cameras, or lights?
-Their behavior changes depending on the Collapse Transformations setting (detailed in the next section).
+3D nesting: Do the layers being precomped include blending modes or 3D layers, cameras, or lights?
+Their behavior changes depending on the Collapse Transformations setting in downstream comps (detailed in the next section).

-- Is there motion blur, frame blending, or vector artwork in the subcomp?
-Switches in the master composition affect their behavior, as do settings on each individual nested layer, and this relationship changes depending on whether Collapse Transformations is toggled on.
+- Comp settings nesting: Is there motion blur, frame blending, or vector artwork in the subcomp?
+Switches in the master composition affect their behavior, as do settings on each nested layer, and this relationship changes depending on whether Collapse Transformations is toggled on.

-- Are you duplicating a comp that contains subcomps?
-The comp itself is new and completely independent, but the nested comps are not (see Script on this page).
+- Duplicating a comp that contains subcomps: The comp is new and completely independent, but the nested comps are not (see Tip on this page).

 No wonder people avoid precomping.
-But there is hope if you recognize any difficulty and know what to do, so that inconveniences don’t turn into deal-killers.
+But there is hope if you recognize any difficulty and know what to do, so that inconveniences don’t turn into deal-breakers.

 Boundaries of Time and Space

 Each composition in After Effects contains its own fixed timing and pixel dimensions.
 This adds flexibility for animation but if anything reduces it for compositing.
-Most other compositing applications such as Nuke and Shake have no built-in concept of frame dimensions or timing and assume that the elements match the plate, as is often the case in visual effects work.
+Most other compositing applications (such as Nuke) have no built-in concept of frame dimensions or timing and assume that the elements match the plate, as is often the case in visual effects work.

 Therefore it is helpful to take precautions: